The Email

 “I…I am putting in my two weeks soon.”
 Jimmy uttered.

 “That’s probably for the best.”
 Rico said, wiping sweat from his sunglasses, “Look…I am telling this for your own good.
 Watch how you go about things.
 I want you to be the best worker in the world.
-I want great things from you!
+I want great things from you – I am the one who watches out for you as your supervisor.
 But you need to know how your actions affect the company you work for.
 If you have a problem, then tell me, your immediate boss, then I will help adjust things.
 Don’t just shoot off an email to the CEO complaining about how regulations are not being followed!
-You sound like an arrogant baby on top of a giant soap box!”
-Rico exclaimed.
+You sound like a whining baby!”
+Rico exclaimed, as he had started breathing easier and was less fidgety, now that the unpleasant conversation had been completed.

 Jimmy had a thousand different questions, but none of them mattered at the moment.